airr-community/common-repo-wg/recommendations.md

    coordinate ontology term identifiers across orthogonal ontologies.

-**Recommendation 9: A compliant repository should adhere to Digital Object Compliance Principles**, such as those under development as part of the NIH DataCommons Initiative.
+**Recommendation 9: A compliant repository should adhere to Digital Object Compliance Principles**, such as those under development as part of the NIH Data Commons Initiative.
 The principles are designed to ensure that digital objects are Findable, Accessible, Interoperable, and Reusable (FAIR) [PMC4792175](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4792175/).
 Currently, the most basic level of Digital Object Compliance expects